Everything you need to know about the best business bank accounts.

 - Cheques deposited: 60p each

 The Barclays Startup Business Bank Account offers free digital banking for 12 months if you are a new customer.
-Monthly fees will be £8.50 per month after this period.
+Monthly fees will be £8.50 after this period.

 You can send 500 electronic payments free of charge each month, with any further electronic payments charged at 35p each.

-However, you can withdraw cash from ATMs and make debit card payments completely free, providing some user-friendly features from Barclays.
+However, you can withdraw cash from ATMs and make debit card payments completely free of charge.

-If you want to deposit cash into your account, you will need to pay 60p per £100, although some business accounts do not offer this feature.
-Additionally, depositing cheques into your account will carry a 60p charge.
+If you want to deposit cash into your account, you will need to pay 60p per £100, while depositing cheques into your account will carry a 60p charge.

 4. Tide — Pro Business Bank Account — Great for Experienced Businesses